School of Dental Medicine

 Because oral health is an important concern of society, the role of the dentist continues to be essential and rewarding.
 Men and women who are interested in scientific studies directly related to the welfare of people should find a strong appeal in dentistry as a life work.
 It offers an unusual opportunity for public service, community respect, and the use of originality, compassion, and substantial skill and independent judgment on a daily basis.

 The mission of the Case Western Reserve University School of Dental Medicine is to provide outstanding programs in oral health education, patient care, focused research and scholarship, and service that are of value to our constituents.
-We will accomplish this in an environment which fosters collegiality and professionalism, and that enables a diverse group of students to become competent practitioners of dentistry and contribute to the health and well-being of individuals and communities.
+We will accomplish this in an environment which fosters collegiality and professionalism, and that enables a diverse group of students to become competent oral health care providers and contribute to the health and well-being of individuals and communities.

 The students who enter the School of Dental Medicine are very carefully selected and have already had many opportunities for intellectual and social development.
 The years in dental school should permit the continued maturation of the individual and should emphasize the basic knowledge and skills which are common to all dentists.
 Graduates should continue their dental education during their professional careers and add to the basic concepts taught in dental school by studying the scientific literature and by attending continuing education courses.
 While in dental school, the student develops an attitude of professionalism and a sense of responsibility toward the patient’s welfare, which will provide optimal dental care.